 Project migrations can use the MigrationProperties project component to persist their data.
 The persisted data is stored in the .mps folder of the project and so it is shared between project's developers through VCS.

 Migrating projects that use multiple branches has a few additional challenges.
-Check out the Using Migration with branching documentation for details.
+For more information, refer to Using Migration with branching.

 Migration Ant Task